Japan is full of contrasts and surprises, especially for travellers from Europe like us.

-Japanese people seemed to be fearless and even children were laughing during some really scary moments.
+Japanese people seemed fearless, and even children laughed during some terrifying moments.

 But we adapted fast and had a great time in the end.

-We fell in love with Japan and we can’t wait to come back one day.
+We fell in love with Japan and can’t wait to come back one day.

 Have you been to Japan yet?

 Did you like the article?
-Please share it so that more people can find it useful.
+Please share it so that more people can find it helpful.